Original Movie Language

-The video field helps us differentiate types of content that aren't truly movies including but not limited to: compilations, best of, sport events, music concerts, stand-up show, fitness video, health video, live movie theater events (art, music) and how-to DVDs.
+The video field helps us differentiate types of content that aren't truly movies including but not limited to: official compilations, best of, filmed sport events, music concerts, plays or stand-up show, fitness video, health video, live movie theater events (art, music), and how-to DVDs.

 Entries marked as videos are still searchable and have all of the functionality that regular movies do.